 You’ve probably heard a pitch for a DIY website builder recently.
 It might seem like they’re beating down your door to tell you that websites are easy and quick and you can have yours up by the weekend without ever touching code.

 I’ll get this out of the way right up front: Is there ever a reason to use Shopify, Wix, or Squarespace?
-Absolutely, yes.
+Yes, absolutely.

-- You are an experienced designer who knows how to design for the web
+- An experienced designer who knows how to design for the web

 - AND you don’t need to have control over every aspect of your SEO (search engine optimization)

-- AND you have absolutely no budget of time or money to check on your site’s maintenance every once in a while (or pay someone to do that)
+- AND you have no budget of time or money to check on your website’s maintenance every once in a while (or pay someone to do that)

 However, I would say that literally only if all three of the above things are true would a DIY web builder be the right choice.
 Why?
 Here’s 6 reasons why.